Trial includes a variety of tools to aid in the inevitable debugging process.

 :color

-The color of the lines or point.
+The color of the lines or point.:debug-draw

 instance used to draw the elements.
-Defaults to using an entity named debug-draw
+Defaults to using an entity nameddebug-draw

 Note that all drawing calls are synchronised to the render thread.
 Meaning that if the call occurs outside of the render thread, it is scheduled asynchronously to run on it.